ljthwe/classroom/_docs/resources/journal.md

 **Read this article**: [Why The Once-Mighty Tech Career Is No Longer Safe](https://www.forbes.com/sites/jackkelly/2024/09/23/why-the-once-mighty-tech-career-is-no-longer-safe/)

 **Write a paragraph reflecting on the following**: The tech industry is shifting towards prioritizing artificial intelligence (AI) skills over traditional tech roles.
 What are your thoughts on this shift?
 Do you think AI tools will enhance opportunities for workers or limit them?
-How would you prepare yourself for a career in a rapidly changing job market like this one?
+How would you prepare yourself for a career in a rapidly changing job market like this one? i think ai would limit worker but also they would need the jobs to provide for there family.

 ----